creativecreature/sturdyc/README.md

 ```

 If we run this application again we'll see that it works, and that we're no
-longer getting any cache hits which leads to outgoing requests for every
+longer getting any cache hits.
+This leads to outgoing requests for every
 iteration:

 ```go